asanloko/whisper-audio-transcriber-app/README.md

 ## How to run the code

 **Step 1**: clone this repository.
-Learn to do so [here] (https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
+Learn to do so [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 **Step 2**: Install all the requirements as seen below